Ziprasidone: Pharmacokinetics

 The systemic bioavailability of ziprasidone is 100% when administered intramuscularly and 60% when administered orally without food.

 After a single dose intramuscular administration, the peak serum concentration typically occurs at about 60 minutes after the dose is administered, or earlier.
 Steady state plasma concentrations are achieved within one to three days.
 Exposure increases in a dose-related manner and following three days of intramuscular dosing, little accumulation is observed.

 The bioavailability of the drug is reduced by approximately 50% if a meal is not eaten before Ziprasidone ingestion.

 Ziprasidone is hepatically metabolized by aldehyde oxidase; minor metabolism occurs via cytochrome P450 3A4 (CYP3A4).
 Medications that induce (e.g. carbamazepine) or inhibit (e.g. ketoconazole) CYP3A4 have been shown to decrease and increase, respectively, blood levels of ziprasidone.

 Its biological half-life time is 10 hours at doses of 80–120 milligrams.

 History

 Ziprasidone is chemically similar to risperidone, of which it is a structural analogue.

 It was first synthesized in 1987 at the Pfizer central research campus in Groton, Connecticut.

 Phase I trials started in 1995.
 In 1998 ziprasidone was approved in Sweden.
 After the FDA raised concerns about long QT syndrome, more clinical trials were conducted and submitted to the FDA, which approved the drug on February 5, 2001.

 Society and culture

-Lawsuit
+Lawsuits

 In September 2009, the U.S. Justice Department announced that Pfizer had been ordered to pay a historic fine of $2.3 billion as a penalty for fraudulent marketing of several drugs, including Geodon.

+Matthew Dougherty, a 51‑year‑old former teacher and artist with a diagnosis of schizophrenia, died on May 21, 2024, at Phoenixville Hospital in Phoenixville, Pennsylvania.
+According to a wrongful death lawsuit filed by his family in March 2025, Dougherty had been admitted to the hospital after a mental health crisis during which he was tased by police and suffered injuries.
+While hospitalized, Dougherty's regular psychiatric medications were discontinued.
+On the evening of his death, an alarm sounded in a nearby room, causing him to become agitated.
+Hospital staff called the police to restrain him, and responding officers again used a taser on Dougherty.
+Shortly afterward, nurses administered two doses of Geodon (ziprasidone) – a total of 40 mg, an amount the lawsuit equated to "administering poison".
+Minutes later, Dougherty went into cardiac arrest and could not be resuscitated.
+The lawsuit names as defendants Tower Health, which operates Phoenixville Hospital, and seeks damages for wrongful death and negligence.
+At the time the suit was filed, Tower Health had not filed a response to the complaint.